dynaconf/dynaconf/docs/django.md

 ## Customizations

+### Loading settings

-It is possible to customize how your django project will load settings, example: You want your users to customize a settings file defined in `export PROJECTNAME_SETTINGS=/path/to/settings.toml` and you want environment variables to be loaded from `PROJECTNAME_VARNAME`
+It is possible to customize how your django project will load settings.

+Example: you want your users to customize a settings file defined in `export PROJECTNAME_SETTINGS=/path/to/settings.toml` and you want environment variables to be loaded from `PROJECTNAME_VARNAME`

-Edit django `settings.py` and modify the dynaconf extension part:
+To achieve that, edit django `settings.py` and modify the dynaconf extension part:

 from: